lucamug/functional-pacman/README.md

 cmd/build
 ```

 This will update the file in `/docs/`.
-These files can be published via Github, for example, via "Settings > Pages > Deploy from a branch > main /docs".
+These files can be published via Github from "Settings > Pages > Deploy from a branch > main /docs".